GloverDonovan/webdev-bootcamp/guide/webdev.rst

 The Mozilla Webdev Group
 ========================

-Webdev is an informal group of people across the Mozilla project that are interested in or work in web development.
-Webdev isn't linked to a specific team and welcomes everyone who wants to be a part of it to join.
+The Mozilla Webdev Group is an informal group of people across the Mozilla project that are interested in or work in web development.
+The group isn't linked to a specific team and welcomes everyone who wants to be a part of it to join.

-As a new contributor, the primary use of the Webdev group will be to help answer questions you have or to help you find interesting projects to work on.
+As a new contributor, you'll primarily be using the Webdev group to help answer questions you have or to find interesting projects to work on.
 Later on, you can start attending some of our online meetings to meet the rest of the group and keep up to date with what everyone else is up to.

 How to Talk to Us